reduxjs/redux/packages/action-listener-middleware/README.md

 ### `createActionListenerMiddleware: (options?: CreateMiddlewareOptions) => Middleware`

-Creates an instance of the middleware, which should then be added to the store via the `middleware` parameter.
+Creates an instance of the middleware, which should then be added to the store via `configureStore`'s `middleware` parameter.

 Current options are: